 Head for a stroll around the historic harbour, on the English Rivera, pop over to Berry Head and drink up at The Lusty Wench who sources seafood right from the harbour.

-The Cornish beauty of Mevagissey was one a thriving fishing village.
-Nowadays, the fishing still happens, just on a smaller scale.
+The Cornish beauty of Mevagissey was once a thriving fishing village.
+Nowadays, fishing still happens, just on a smaller scale.
 The town itself has a huge seafaring history and they still make smaller boats in the town today.

 Pop on the Fowey to Mevagissey Ferry, too.
 You might even spot the local pods of dolphins.
-It’s one of the beautiful towns to visit in the UK. 🐬
+It’s one of the beautiful towns in the UK you cant miss when in the region.

 16.)
 Rathlin Island